 Pins or screws often irritate the skin where they have been inserted and are usually removed once the fracture has healed.

 Pain management.
 After surgery, you will feel some pain.This is a natural part of the healing process.
-Many patients find that using ice and simple, non-prescription medications for pain relief are all that is needed to relieve pain.
+Many patients find that using ice and non-prescription pain medications are sufficient to relieve pain.

 If your pain is severe, your doctor may suggest a prescription-strength medication, such as an opioid, for a few days.

 Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
-Opioid dependency and overdose has become a critical public health issue.
+Opioid dependency and overdose have become critical public health issues.
 For this reason, opioids are typically prescribed for a short period of time.
-It is important to use opioids only as directed by your doctor.
-As soon as your pain begins to improve, stop taking opioids.
+It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.

 Rehabilitation.
 Specific exercises will help restore movement and strengthen your shoulder.
 Your doctor may provide you with a home therapy plan or suggest that you work with a physical therapist.